-This week my son and I ventured to Admiral Fife Recreation Area, located just off Route 1 in Stonington, CT.
-We were pleasantly surprised by the upgraded playground and even more so by the bright, happy yellow submarine.
+We first shared the news of Admiral Fife Recreation Area last July.
+Located just off Route 1 in Stonington, CT, my toddler and I were pleasantly surprised by the upgraded playground and the bright, happy yellow submarine!
 After sharing photos, we were even more surprised to see the big reaction we got from all of you!

 Here’s what you need to know:

 Don’t let the submarine fool you!
 This park is operated by the MWR, but it is located far from base in the heart of Stonington.
 The exact address is 623 Stonington Rd, Stonington, CT 06378.
-The park is free and open to the public.
-Hiking, catch and release fishing and the playground do not need reservations.
-The park also offers a softball field, horseshoe pits, volleyball court and half-court baseketball courts.
-Pets are not allowed.
-There are restrooms, as well!
+The park is free and accessible for all DOD card holders, i.e. servicemembers, spouses, dependents, govenment contract workers, veterans, etc. Civillian guests are allowed

 There is unique history here.